 So now that you understand what delayed financing is, you might wonder why you would choose it over more common financing options like getting a mortgage upfront and sticking with it or doing a cash-out refinance down the road.

 - A mortgage might not be feasible at the time of purchase.
-Trying to buy foreclosures and short sales can complicate the mortgage process and sometimes make it harder to get approved for financing.
+Trying to buy foreclosures and short sales can complicate the mortgage process and sometimes make it impossible to get approved for financing.
+That’s why liquidity is all-important to real estate investors, and why taking cash paid for a home out through delayed financing is important for the next deal.

 - When buying an investment property, you may not want to pay on a mortgage until it’s time to rent out the property.
 Once you’re ready to buy another property, delayed financing can free up the cash you spent on the first investment property, so you can buy another one or use the cash in some other way.